ArcGIS Blog

 Setting the analysis extent in Business Analyst Web App

-Not to be outdone, Business Analyst Pro unveiled the new color-coded layer workflow in the May 2024 release, as part of ArcGIS Pro 3.3.
-This new workflow takes inspiration from color-coded maps in Business Analyst Web App, but provides some new Pro-specific twists that push the needle even further on what users can do with multi-resolution choropleth maps in ArcGIS products.
+Similarly, Business Analyst Pro’s color-coded layer workflow features bivariate mapping, the ability to set an area of interest, and control over the level of detail in the map.
+This workflow takes inspiration from color-coded maps in Business Analyst Web App, but provides some new Pro-specific twists that push the needle even further on what users can do with multi-resolution choropleth maps in ArcGIS products.

 Area of interest in BA Pro